ClusterberrySquirrels/oasis/oasis/README.md

 # The Oasis Project

-Despite being a massively multiplayer online simulation gaming platform, the Oasis immursed it's users into a global network that connected their everyday lives in a virtual environment.
+Despite being a massively multiplayer online simulation gaming platform, the Oasis immersed it's users into a global network that connected their everyday lives in a virtual environment.
 The goal of this project is not to make virtual reality online gaming possible, but to expand on the idea of network hosting a cloud server using cost-effective means.